MicrosoftDocs/azure-devops-docs/docs/organizations/settings/manage-banners.md

 :::image type="content" source="media/banners/show-banner-info.png" alt-text="Information banner":::

 Banners are restricted to a length of thirty words.
-Only one banner can be shown at a time.
 Banners are prioritized by level.
 For example, if you have posted a warning message and an info message, the info message will only be shown after a user closes the warning message, or you delete the warning message.

 ## Prerequisites